 After starting the month in Da Nang I returned to spend most of the month in Saigon.

 Vietnam logged another month of no local transmissions of the virus, and it feels good to be “stuck” here in a safe environment.
 This meme via Reddit sums up how it feels to be here.

 It’s not the time to be complacent though either.
 A previously recovered case showed a “weak positive” in a retest.
-All it would take would be for one case to start a super cluster, and then we are back to were we started.
+All it would take would be for one case to start a supercluster, and then we are back to where we started.

 I keep watching the news for signs of a future travel bubble.
 There was talk of Australia, but my home city of Melbourne is starting to see new outbreaks.
 Japan and South Korea have also been mentioned, but things aren’t exactly under control there either.

 A Greater Mekong Subregion travel zone would be ideal.
 That would be Thailand-Cambodia-Laos-Vietnam, which even in normal times I would be happy spending my days travelling in.
 At the time of this post, Thailand had not recorded a local case for over a month.
 It would make sense to open travel corridors (with no 14-day quarantine upon arrival) with countries like Thailand.

 Apart from that though I can’t see international travel get back to normal this year.
 I’m looking on in horror at the disaster unfolding in the USA, where they are still debating about wearing masks.